Types of Clinical Studies

 A new drug to treat PKD must move through each stage before it can be reviewed for approval by the FDA.

-- Phase I – The new drug is tested for safety, dosage range and side effects in a small number of healthy volunteers.
+- Phase I – The new drug is tested for safety and side effects in a small number of healthy volunteers withPKD.

-- Phase II – The new drug is tested for safety and effectiveness in a small number of volunteers with the PKD.
+- Phase II – The new drug is tested for safety, doseranging and preliminary effectiveness in a small number of volunteers.

-- Phase IV – These studies are done after the drug has been approved and is in use.
-Additional information about risks, benefits and optimal use is collected and analyzed.
+- Phase IV – These studies are done after the drug has been approved by the FDA and it is in use (considered a post-marketing study).

 Participate in a Clinical Trial

 To participate in a clinical trial, you will need to have a formal diagnosis of PKD made by a physician.
-To understand the implications of that diagnosis for yourself or your children, please click here.
+Learn more about the implications of a PKD diagnosis for yourself or your children.

 By participating in a clinical trial, you can: